Professor of Art

 Professor Moore teaches courses on European urban, architectural and landscape design, as well as seminars and colloquia on various aspects of European art from 1400 to 1800.

-He has published an article on The Monument, a 202-foot Portland stone column designed and built (1671-77) by Sir Christopher Wren to commemorate the Great Fire of London; several articles and contributions to edited volumes on festivals (and related ephemeral designs) and printmaking in eighteenth-century Rome; and a study of the content, editorial development, publication, and initial distribution of the Antichità d'Ercolano, lavishly illustrated volumes intimately connected not only to archaeology and art history, but also to statecraft and the career and interests of Bernard Tanucci, the powerful and learned secretary of state in the kingdom of the Two Sicilies.
+He has published an article on The Monument, a 202-foot Portland stone column designed and built (1671-77) by Sir Christopher Wren to commemorate the Great Fire of London; several articles and contributions to edited volumes on festivals (and related ephemeral designs) and printmaking in eighteenth-century Rome; and a study of the content, editorial development, publication, and initial distribution of the Antichità d'Ercolano, lavishly illustrated volumes intimately connected not only to archaeology and art history, but also to statecraft and the career and interests of Bernardo Tanucci, the powerful and learned secretary of state in the kingdom of the Two Sicilies.
 Professor Moore's ongoing research projects explore, among other themes, relationships between the visual arts and the conduct of diplomacy in eighteenth-century Europe.
 His scholarly work has been supported by research fellowships in Rome (at the American Academy in Rome), Los Angeles (at the Getty Research Institute), and Wolfenbüttel (at the Herzog August Bibliothek).